Asprey: Bespoke and master craftsmanship

-Asprey will go to any length to meet a customer's requirements.
-The firm's craftsmen actually made a silver-gilt sandwich.
+The firm's craftsmen made a silver-gilt sandwich.
 They toasted three slices of bread in their workshop, fried the eggs, broiled the bacon, assembled the sandwich, made a mould, and cast it.
 It now sits on the desk of a Texan millionaire.

-The motto is 'It Can be Done'.

 "The Diamond Queen"

-To mark Queen Elizabeth II's Diamond Jubilee, Asprey partnered with light artist Chris Levine to create a new work based upon his 2004 portrait "Equanimity", commissioned by The Jersey Heritage Trust in 2004.
-This new work is entitled "The Diamond Queen".
+To mark Queen Elizabeth II's Diamond Jubilee, Asprey partnered with light artist Chris Levine to create a new work based upon his 2004 portrait Equanimity, commissioned by The Jersey Heritage Trust in 2004.
+This new work is entitled The Diamond Queen.

 Asprey re-created the Queen's diamond diadem, worn at the Coronation in 1953.
-One thousand white diamonds are being set in platinum by Asprey craftsmen and overlaid onto the original three-dimensional image of Her Majesty to create the luminescent installation.
+One thousand white diamonds were set in platinum by Asprey craftsmen and overlaid onto the original three-dimensional image of the Queen to create the luminescent installation.

 Royal patronage

 In 1862, Asprey was granted a Royal Warrant by Queen Victoria.
 The Prince of Wales, later to be crowned Edward VII, granted another Royal Warrant.
 In 1953, for the coronation of Elizabeth II, Asprey paid homage with the Asprey Coronation Year Gold Collection, which featured a dessert, coffee and liqueur service in 18-carat gold and weighed almost 27 pounds.
 In April 1953, it went on show in the New Bond Street store and subsequently toured the United States.
 Asprey today holds a Royal warrant as silversmiths and Goldsmiths under HRH Prince of Wales patronage.